ros2/design/articles/ros2_threat_model.md

 robot which may be abused to attack the system.

 **Assets** represent any user, resource (e.g. disk space), or property (e.g. physical safety of users) of the system that should be defended against attackers.
+Properties of assets can be related to acheiving the business goals of the robot.
+For example, sensor data is a resource/asset of the system and the privacy of that data is a system property and a business goal.

 **Entry points** represent how the system is interacting with the world (communication channels, API, sensors, etc.).